chasut/eplustv-ah4c/README.md

 ### Run as a background service (systemd)

-Create a systemd unit to run at boot:
+Create a systemd unit to run at boot (adjust user/path as needed):

 ```bash
 sudo tee /etc/systemd/system/deeplinks-out.service >/dev/null <<'UNIT'